Defining The Generations Of Videogaming

 being in second and third place behind Nintendo in system sales,

-Sony and Microsoft were also aiming to grab the share of the same
+Sony and Microsoft were also aiming to grab the share of the

-Playstation Move and the Kinect for the X-Box 360.
+the Playstation Move and the Kinect for the X-Box 360.

 A new trend that emerged near the end of this generation was "crowdfunding" independent developer gaming projects, where money for developing a videogame would come not from a publisher or an investor, but from the people themselves who would be interested in seeing the project come to fruition.
 One of these "crowdfunded" projects was the release of an online gaming system known as the Ouya.

 Generation" (2012 to 2020?) -- features again the three

 big game system manufacturers making successor systems, with the

 first being Nintendo's Wii U, which not only brings their

 audiovisual quality of gaming up to Xbox 360 levels, but also